Lê Đức Thọ: 1972

-On 7 October 1972, Kissinger and Thọ agreed to a government of national reconciliation in Saigon that was to include the National Liberation Front.
-Kissinger told Thọ that he expected a peace agreement to be signed in Paris on 25 or 26 October 1972, saying that all was needed now as the approval of Thieu and Nixon.
-However, when Kissinger arrived in Saigon, Thieu refused to sign the peace agreement.
-Nixon had initially agreed to the peace agreement, but upon hearing of Thieu's claims of betrayal started to change his mind.
+On 7 October 1972, Kissinger and Thọ agreed to a council of national reconciliation in Saigon that was to include the National Liberation Front and would preside over free elections.
+Kissinger told Thọ that he expected a peace agreement to be signed in Paris on 25 or 26 October 1972, saying that all that was needed now was the approval of Thiệu and Nixon.
+However, when Kissinger arrived in Saigon, Thiệu refused to sign the peace agreement.
+Nixon had initially agreed to the peace agreement, but, upon hearing of Thiệu's claims of betrayal, started to change his mind.

 On 20 November 1972, Kissinger met Thọ again in Paris.
 Kissinger no longer aimed at secrecy and was followed by paparazzi as he went to a house owned by the French Communist Party where Thọ was waiting for him.
-Kissinger announced that the Americans wanted major changes to the peace agreement made in October to accommodate Thieu, which led Thọ to accuse him of negotiating in bad faith.
+Kissinger announced that the Americans wanted major changes to the peace agreement made in October to accommodate Thiệu, which led Thọ to accuse Kissinger of negotiating in bad faith.
 Thọ stated: "We have been deceived by the French, the Japanese and the Americans.
 But the deception has never been so flagrant as of now".
-Kissinger insisted the changes he wanted were only minor, but in effect he wanted to renegotiate almost the entire agreement.
+Kissinger insisted that the changes he wanted were only minor, but in effect he wanted to renegotiate almost the entire agreement.
 Thọ rejected Kissinger's terms, saying he would abide by the terms agreed to on 8 October.
 Putting more pressure, Nixon told Kissinger to break off the talks if Thọ would not agree to the changes he wanted.
 Kissinger told Nixon: "While we have a moral case for bombing North Vietnam when it does not accept our terms, it seems to be really stretching the point to bomb North Vietnam when it has accepted our terms and when South Vietnam has not".
-By December 1972, the talks had broken, and Nixon decided to resume bombing North Vietnam.
+By December 1972, the talks had broken down, and Nixon decided to resume bombing North Vietnam.

 On 17 December 1972, the Christmas bombings began.
 On 26 December 1972, North Vietnam announced a willingness to resume peace talks in Paris again in January.
-Though Nixon had decided after all to accept the peace terms of 8 October, the bombings allowed him to portray himself as having forced North Vietnam to the table.
+Though Nixon had decided after all to accept peace terms very close to those of 8 October, the bombings allowed him to portray himself as having forced North Vietnam back to the table.
 The American historian A.J.
-Langguth wrote the Christmas bombings were "pointless" as the final peace agreement of 23 January 1973 was essentially the same as that of 8 October 1972 as Thọ refused to make any substantial concessions.
+Langguth wrote the Christmas bombings were "pointless", as the final peace agreement of 23 January 1973 was essentially the same as that of 8 October 1972, as Thọ refused to make any substantial concessions.